albertosottile/darkdetect/README.md

 ```
 It's that easy.

-On Windows, you can create a dark mode switch listener daemon thread with `darkdetect.listener` and pass a callback function.
+You can create a dark mode switch listener daemon thread with `darkdetect.listener` and pass a callback function.
 The function will be called with string "Dark" or "Light" when the OS switches the dark mode setting.
-On Linux and macOS it simply raises a NotImplementedError.

 ``` python
 import darkdetect, threading